Ox-Eye Daisy, Dog Daisy, Field Daisy, Marguerite, Moon Daisy, Moon-Penny, Poor-Land Penny, Poverty Daisy, White Daisy

 Leucanthemum vulgare Lam. is the correct and accepted scientific name for this species of Leucanthemum.
 It was named and described as such by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Flore Françoise in 1779.

 Accepted Ifraspecific Names (3): Leucanthemum vulgare subsp. parviceps (Briq. & Cavill.)
 Vogt & Greuter, Leucanthemum vulgare subsp. pujiulae Sennen, Leucanthemum vulgare subsp. vulgare (autonym).
 When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.

 The genus, Leucanthemum Mill., was named and described as such by Philip Miller in the fourth edition of The Gardeners Dictionary in 1754.

-Plants of the World Online by Kew lists 48 species in the genus (as of 5-15-20 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,671 genera.
+Plants of the World Online by Kew lists 48 species in the genus (as of 10-21-20 when this page was last updated).
+It is a member of the plant family Asteraceae with 1,677 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates quite often.